 If walking isn’t your thing, no worries.
 There is also a hop-on, hop-off bus tour.

 It’s the actual tent our first president used while leading the Continental Army during the Revolutionary War.
 Amazing!

 Valley Forge is located in the suburbs of Philadelphia and is the site of the winter encampment of the Continental Army during the Revolutionary War.

-Visitors can walk, bike, or drive through the beautiful park and learn about the hardships that the soldiers faced during the winter of 1777-1778.
+Visitors can also walk or bike through the beautiful Pennsylvania landmark park, which is a great way to learn about the hardships that the soldiers faced during the winter of 1777-1778.

 Valley Forge Park also features a museum and visitors’ center that has exhibits on the history of the Revolutionary War.

 It’s a beautiful way to spend the day and makes a perfect day trip from Philadelphia.